-18. Procedures for procuring goods or services through written or verbal quotations and formal written price quotations
+17. Procedures for procuring goods or services through formal written price quotations

-The procedures for the procurement of goods or services through written or verbal quotations or formal written price quotations are as follows:
+The procedures for the procurement of goods or services through formal written price quotations are as follows:

-- (a) when using the list of accredited prospective providers, the Chief Executive Officer must promote ongoing competition amongst providers by inviting providers to submit quotations on a rotation basis; - (b) all requirements in excess of R30 000 (VAT included) that are to be procured by means of formal written price quotations must, in addition to the requirements of paragraph 17, be advertised for at least seven days on the website and an official notice board of the Cape Town Stadium or City of Cape Town; - (c) offers received must be evaluated on a comparative basis taking into account unconditional discounts; - (d) the Chief Executive Officer must on a monthly basis be notified in writing of all written or verbal quotations and formal written price quotations accepted by official acting in terms of a sub-delegation;

-- (e) offers below R10 000 (VAT included) must be awarded based on compliance to specifications and conditions of contract, ability and capability to deliver the goods and services and lowest price; - (f) acceptable offers, which are subject to the preference points system (PPPFA and associated regulations), must be awarded to the bidder who scored the highest point; - (g) Proper records shall be kept.
+- (a) when using the list of accredited prospective providers, the Chief Executive Officer must promote ongoing competition amongst providers by inviting providers to submit quotations on a rotation basis; - (b) all requirements in excess of R30 000 (VAT included) that are to be procured by means of formal written price quotations must, in addition to the requirements of paragraph 16, be advertised for at least seven days on the website and an official notice board of the Cape Town Stadium or City of Cape Town; - (c) offers received must be evaluated on a comparative basis taking into account unconditional discounts: - (d) the Chief Executive Officer must on a monthly basis be notified in writing of all formal written price quotations accepted by official acting in terms of a sub-delegation; - (e) offers below R10 000 (VAT included) must be awarded based on compliance to specifications and conditions of contract, ability and capability to deliver the goods and services and lowest price; - (f) acceptable offers, which are subject to the preference points system (PPPFA and associated regulations), must be awarded to the bidder who scored the highest point; - (g) Proper records shall be kept.

-19. Competitive Bids
+18. Competitive Bids

-- (1) Goods or series above a transaction value of R200 000 (VAT included) and long term contracts may only be procured through a competitive bidding process, subject to paragraph 11 (2) of this Policy. - (2) No requirement for goods or services above an estimated transaction value of R200 000 (VAT included), may deliberately be split into parts or items of lesser value merely for the sake of procuring the goods or services otherwise than through a competitive bidding process.
+- (1) Goods or series above a transaction value of R750 000 (VAT included) may only be procured through a competitive bidding process, subject to paragraph 11(2) of this Policy. - (2) No requirement for goods or services above an estimated transaction value of R750 000 (VAT included), may deliberately be split into parts or items of lesser value merely for the sake of procuring the goods or services otherwise than through a competitive bidding process.

-20. Process for competitive bidding
+19. Process for competitive bidding